 - 47% of Influencers recommend that brands acknowledge COVID-19 within current campaigns

 - Partnerships with charities and non-profits allow brands to share socially beneficial messages through their campaigns.

 - Consider influencers as teachers and resources for creating branded content

 WHAT APPROACHES SHOULD BRANDS AVOID DURING THE COVID-19 CRISIS

 - Be careful not to spread misinformation.
 Vincent Racaniello, the creator of the podcast This Week In Virology warns against sharing medical facts and not verifying them.
 "Everyone has the chance to become an expert with the advent of social media."

-- To avoid an influencer market scandal, brands and influencers need to be sensitive about content.
-This will ensure that they don't appear to profit from the current health crisis.
+- To avoid an influencer market scandal, brands and influencers must be sensitive about content.
+This will ensure they don't appear to profit from the current health crisis.

 Skye Wheatley, an Australian influencer, made headlines when she took a photo next to empty shelves from a grocery store for a sponsored Instagram posting.

 Brands can reach their audiences by using influencers who use a powerful message.
 Marketing with a cause-focused approach can make brands stand out from the rest and leave a lasting impression.
 These are the top examples of marketing for a charity that can be used to help marketers and brands amplify their campaigns during COVID-19.